 The only thing about this place is that it’s apparently not in a very nice neighbourhood.
 We didn’t know this at the time, and only found out from other guests at the wedding.
 In any case, it’s a beautiful place, and I completely understand why the happy couple chose it for their wedding.

 We had a very bizarre experience when leaving the wedding, though.
 A couple were sat on a bench outside and asked if they could take our picture.
 We assumed they meant on our phones, so we had something to keep.
 They seemed a little strange, so neither of us was about to hand over our phone to them.
 As we were about to turn down their offer, the guy got his own phone out and took a picture of us.
 It was strange, and I must admit, I was glad when the Uber arrived to whisk us away!

 17th June – everything else…

-As this was our last day, we packed LOADS into it.
+As this was the final day of our week in Chicago, we packed LOADS into it.
 We did so much walking, but also had so much fun!